 Welcome to K1PGV's Website

-My newest toy is a 10MHz GPS Disciplined Oscillator (AKA a "GPDSO").
+One of my favorite toys is a 10MHz GPS Disciplined Oscillator (AKA a "GPDSO").
 It outputs a high-precision 10Mhz sine way that can be used as an input to a transceiver to ensure you're on the correct frequency, and that you stay there.
 Because it uses the Global Position System (GPS) satellites as a precision time source to "tweak" the crystal and provide long-term stability, it also happens to also serve as a pretty cool time server.
 Check out the status of my GPSDO here online.

 K1PGV QSL Policy